yonixw/libGDX-gamejam-sep-2024/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.
+A sample project implementing a 2D platformer.
+Includes launchers for each platform and a small but playable game.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `html`: Web platform using GWT and WebGL.
+Supports only Java projects.

 ## Gradle